SUSE/cap-terraform/aks/README.md

  export ARM_TENANT_ID=<Tenant Id>
  export ARM_SUBSCRIPTION_ID=<Subscription id>
  ```
- Once these vars are set they will allow the Azure SP to login to Azure before any Azure resources are provisioned.
-Note the SP must have sufficient privileges to deploy resources in the subscription.
+ These env vars are used by the Terraform AzureRM provider to login to Azure with the configured SP credentials.
+Note the SP must have sufficient privileges to deploy resources in the subscription and must be created with `az ad sp create-for-rbac`, it cannot be created via the portal.

 1. Create a terraform.tfvars (should be in your .gitignore or outside source control as it contains sensitive information) file with the following information
     -  `location` (Azure region - eastus, westus etc.)
-    -  `az_resource_group`
+    -  `az_resource_group` (the resource group must exist)
-    -  `ssh_public_key` (SSH key file to SSH into worker nodes)
+    -  `ssh_public_key` (location of the SSH key file for access to worker nodes)
     -  `agent_admin`(SSH user name)
-    -  `client_id` (Azure Service Principal client id, same as in step 0 - must be created with `az ad sp create-for-rbac`, cannot be created via portal)
+    -  `client_id` (Azure Service Principal client id, same as in step 0)
-    -  `client_secret` ( Azure SP client secret)
+    -  `client_secret` ( Azure SP client secret, same as in step 0)
+    (alternatively, you can set the `TF_VAR_client_id` and `TF_VAR_client_secret` env vars)
     - `cluster_labels` (any cluster labels, an optional map of key value pairs)
-    - `scf_domain` (your domain where CAP will be deployed)
     - `azure_dns_json` - this is used by external-dns - set this to the filesystem location of  a file azure-dns.json that contains the following info:
     ```
     {